 We’ve been recognised over and over again for our commitment to sustainability, and we’re proud that by embodying our core beliefs we are making a difference.

 At Enterprise, sustainability is more than just a popular business term.
-Our electric, hybrid and fuel-efficient vehicles on average produce 43% less Co2 from tailpipe emissions than the average UK car*, helping reduce emissions.
+Our hybrid and fuel-efficient vehicles on average produce 27% lower emissions than the average car*, helping reduce emissions.
 We also work with a range of public sector authorities and planning developers to rethink the ways that people travel.
 Enterprise Rent-a-Car Ireland is also signed-up to the BITC's Low Carbon Pledge, where we commit to setting science-based carbon emissions reduction targets by 2024, which include our entire carbon footprint, in line with the Paris Agreement and the latest IPCC findings.

-Each car club car on the road displaces 10.5 private cars and defers 12 private car purchases*, meaning the more car club wheels that hit the tarmac, the fewer cars there are on the roads overall.
+Each Car Club car takes 22 private cars off the road*, meaning the more Car Club wheels that hit the tarmac, the fewer cars there are on the roads overall.
 Not only does this improve air quality, but it helps to ease local congestion.
-Enterprise Car Club also makes car rental more affordable and accessible by offering rental to those between 19-25yo, and by offering an hourly pay-as-you-go model.
+Enterprise Car Club also makes car rental more affordable and accessible by offering rental to those between 20-25 years old, and by offering an hourly pay-as-you-go model.
 Away from the more operational benefits communities see, Enterprise raises funds for many local and national charities, as well as supporting inclusion and diversity in the workplace.

-By taking private vehicle ownership off the road, Enterprise Car Club accomodates space for active travel, making it safer and more attractive to the wider community.
-Car Club members themselves after joining are likely to walk more (+16%) and cycle more (+10%) than they did prior to obtaining membership.
+By taking private vehicle ownership off the road, Enterprise Car Club creates space for active travel, making it safer and more attractive to the wider community.
+Car Club members themselves after joining are likely to walk more and cycle more than they did prior to obtaining membership.
 Research shows that 32% of car club members cycle at least once per week, compared to 15% of non-members*.
-This is because car club members have a greater propensity to opt for these active travel modes for smaller localised journeys, using a car only when really needed.
-Car Club members add more walking and cycling to the blend of travel modes they use and 42% of Car Club members travel by bicycle at least once a week compared to the average in England of 14%.
-Find out more about Enterprise Car Club & Active Travel here.
+This is because car club members have a greater propensity to opt for active travel modes for smaller localised journeys, using a car only when really needed.